 If God is this personally invested in you, wouldn’t it make sense to ask Him for direction when planning out your agenda, schedule, and life?

-This year, instead of deciding what our goals will be, let’s ask God what His goals are for 2017.
+This year, instead of deciding what our goals will be, let’s ask God what His goals are for us.
 Let’s keep Him first this year.
 Focusing your heart, time, and resources on Him will bring more peace, fulfillment, and influence than you ever thought possible!